 First Bash

-So lets get started.
+Let's get started.
 The two most common smart pointers are unique

 and shared

 .
-So lets start with the one that seems the simplest (unique
+Let's start with the simplest (unique

 )and see where we go.

-It would seem that we could bash out a quick unique pointer like this:
+It would seem that we could bash out a quick, unique pointer like this:

 ThorsAnvil::UP Version 1